 Audiophiles often differ on myriad technical issues that concern audio equipment and components.
 However, unanimity rules the day when it comes to defining the features that define the 5 best headphones under $200.

 Nothing ruins listening to music more than uncomfortable headphones.
 Some of the cheaper headphones include unyielding plastic headbands that place immense pressure on the head.
-Earcups that do not contain soft materials to pad the ear create rashes and even bruises along the ear and within the eardrum.
+Earcups that do not contain soft materials to pad the ear create rashes and even bruises along with the ear and within the eardrum.
 The 5 best headphones under $200 all provide users with more than enough comfort for listening to multiple LPs during the same session.

 The proliferation of audio devices makes headphone flexibility a prominent purchasing feature.
-Audiophiles want affordable headphones that attach to large audio components, such as stereo receivers and flat screen televisions.
+Audiophiles want affordable headphones that attach to large audio components, such as stereo receivers and flat-screen televisions.
 The headphone must also secure to smaller electronic devices, including smartphones, iPads, and laptop computers.
 Each of the 5 best headphones under $200 provides users with the flexibility to attach the headphones to multiple electronic devices.

 Sealed headphones do the best job of isolating noise.
 The level of outside sound isolation exhibited by the best 5 headphones under $200 exceeds the level of isolation provided by models that cost $200 more.
 Consumers should buy sealed headphones for private listening, as well as to prevent other people from hearing their music.
 Sealed headphones typically cost less than open headphones due to design and construction issues.